Knowledge and Language Computing Laboratory

 Does the lab accept research students (Kenkyusei)?

-Currently, we are recruiting those who can work around two days a week.
-Please contact us via the contact form above.
+Currently, we are recruiting those who can work around two days a week (RA is only available for graduate students at the University of Tsukuba).
+Please contact us via the contact form below.

 Does the lab accept collaborations?

 We are warmly open to collaborations with other research groups and companies.
-Feel free to submit your inquiry via the contact form above.
+Feel free to submit your inquiry via the contact form below.

 What resources are available in the lab?